NREL/OpenStudio-resources/README.md

 * an OSM one that verifies the OSM file can be loaded with future versions of OpenStudio.

 Both tests should result in a simulation-ready OpenStudio Model that can be simulated using EnergyPlus.
-Both of these tests are located in the `\model\simulationtests` directory, the easiest way to add a new test is to find a related existing test and modify it.
+Both of these tests are located in the `/model/simulationtests` directory, the easiest way to add a new test is to find a related existing test and modify it.
 When new tests are added they must be added to the `model_tests.rb` file.

 ## Running the tests

+### Model Tests (core testing)

 Using the OpenStudio CLI:
 ```